talyssonoc/node-api-boilerplate/README.md

 This boilerplate follows ideas from multiple good software development practices sources like [layered architecture](http://wiki.c2.com/?FourLayerArchitecture), [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), [Domain-Driven Design](https://www.domainlanguage.com/ddd/), among others.
 As such, even though it's not required, there are some patterns that are recommended and suggested that work well with the principles that make the boilerplate scalable and extensible.
 To mention some:

 - We recommend the usage of entities, aggregates and value objects, and other patterns that are used to isolate domain-specific code from the rest of the application code, as mentioned in Domain-Driven Design.
 To create a standard and practical way to define invariants for entities and aggregates there is a function that can be imported from the [lib](#lib-and-shared-kernel) called `withInvariants`.
 Click here to read a brief [reference about Domain-Driven Design](https://www.domainlanguage.com/wp-content/uploads/2016/05/DDD_Reference_2015-03.pdf).
 - To abstract the persistence layer of your application we recommend the usage of the [repository pattern](https://martinfowler.com/eaaCatalog/repository.html).
+An important fact to take note is that even though the example app in the boilerplate used Mongo, you're not required to use it in your application, you just need to create a module to connect to the database of your preference and implement repositories that communicate with this database
 - To favor a more predictable and explicit definition of domain rules we favor immutable objects and pure functions to define business rules rather than classes.
 You'll see that most of the code does not expose classes to be used.
 - To export and import domain-specific code we use [TypeScript namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html).
 We believe it helps in making the code that is imported from the domain easier to read since it will always be prefixed by the name of the context it concerns about, loosely inspired by [Elixir modules](https://elixir-lang.org/getting-started/modules-and-functions.html).
 We follow the pattern of adding a named export called Type to expose the entity/aggregate/value object from that given file.